-- 1. Colleges should have established regular and effective contact policies for courses that are taught online, and those policies should be widely available and included on the distance education addendum. - 2.
-Colleges should have a distance or online education committee under the purview of the local academic senate to deal with academic and professional matters related to courses taught online.
-Responsibilities of this committee would include the development of recommendations and securing approval from appropriate faculty groups regarding instructional design standards for online courses and participation in the development of recommendations on policies regarding the distance education program, including policies for the ongoing professional development of distance education instructors, policies regarding training in the use of the course management system, and policies for ensuring that all courses and materials are accessible to all people with disabilities. - 3.
-Colleges and districts should seek to ensure the continued health and appropriate growth of distance education programs by developing and regularly revising a college or district master plan for distance education. - 4.
+- 1. Colleges should have established regular and effective contact policies for courses that are taught online, which should be widely available and included on the distance education addendum. - 2.
+Colleges should have a distance or online education committee under the auspices of the academic senate for academic and professional matters within courses taught online.
+Responsibilities of this committee would include the development of recommendations and approval from appropriate faculty groups of instructional design standards for online courses and participation in the development of recommendations on policies regarding the distance education program, including policies for the ongoing professional development for distance education instructors, policies regarding training in the use of the course management system, and policies for ensuring that all courses and materials are accessible to all people with disabilities. - 3.
+Colleges and districts should seek to ensure the continued health and the continuous growth of distance education programs by developing and regularly revising a college and/or district master plan for distance education. - 4.
 Professional development around online education should be available to all faculty interested in teaching courses online, regardless of status as full or part time faculty.
-Ideally, faculty involved in online education should be given the opportunity to attend workshops, institutes, or conferences in order to discuss and debate the latest issues in the field and be informed about changes to regulations or other areas regarding course construction. - 5.
-Local senates, working with their local collective bargaining units, should review evaluation tools to ensure that online courses are properly evaluated and that student evaluations in courses offered online can be conducted anonymously.
-The local bargaining unit should also be involved in discussions of policies for online courses to ensure compliance with the local collective bargaining agreement. - 6.
-Online course offerings should be reviewed regularly to ensure accessibility for all students, and colleges should provide the tools and resources to accomplish this purpose. - 7.
-Faculty should work with their student support service areas, instructional designers, online administrators, and others to ensure familiarity with information regarding ways to bridge all equity gaps in courses offered online. - 8.
+Ideally, faculty involved in online education should be given the opportunity to meet in workshops, institutes, or conferences in order to discuss and debate the latest issues in the field and be informed about changes to regulation or other areas around course construction.

+- 5. Local senates, working with their collective bargaining units, should review evaluation tools to ensure that online courses can be properly evaluated, and that student evaluations in courses offered online can be conducted anonymously.
+The local bargaining unit should also be involved in discussions around policies for online courses to ensure compliance with the local collective bargaining agreement. - 6.
+Online courses offerings should be regularly reviewed to ensure accessibility for all students, and colleges should provide the tools and resources to do so. - 7.
+Faculty should work with their student support services, instructional designers, online administrators, and others to ensure familiarity with information regarding assisting students in bridging the equity gap in courses offered online. - 8.
 The needs of all students should be taken into account when a faculty member is designing and teaching an online course. - 9.
-Faculty teaching courses online should be cognizant of the digital divide and provide alternatives, when pedagogically sound, for software programs and other resources, including the use of open educational resources (OER).
+Faculty teaching courses online should be cognizant of the digital divide and provide alternatives, when pedagogically sound, to recommended software and resources, including the use of Open Educational Resources (OER).